kathryn-deneroff/kathryn-deneroff.github.io/docs/index.md

 {% include image-gallery.html folder="/assets/2023/Part B" %}

-In May, Kathryn's scans revealed that the cancer had returned to her lungs, spread to the soft tissue in her shoulder, and could not be operated.
-After having gone through multiple rounds of extremely tough chemotherapy and surgery, she decided to avail of radiation therapy and an immunotherapy pill.
-Kathryn choose to prioritize her quality of life and wanted to continue doing the activities she loved as long as possible.
+In July, Kathryn's scans revealed that the cancer had returned to her lungs and in the soft tissue of her neck.
+A series of radiation treatments were followed by the start of a Tyrosine kinase inhibitor pill.
+Kathryn chose to prioritize her quality of life and wanted to continue doing the activities she loved as long as possible.
 She returned to Boston, and despite side effects and fatigue, continued to find joy in each day and being outside.

 {% include image-gallery.html folder="/assets/2023/Part C" %}